Helping Fathers Build Stronger Relationships With Their Daughters

 DOES THIS BOOK TEACH MEN HOW TO BE THE PERFECT DAD?

 NO!
 The book tries to inspire them to be a “present” dad.
 It is my hope that the book highlights mistakes I made during the father/daughter relationship.
-Despite my flaws she always knew how important she was to me because I always tried to be a present dad.
+Despite my flaws she always knew how important she was to me because I tried to be a present dad.
 It is also my hope that the readers understand that I was shown grace by my daughter because of the bond we established over the years through our walks and talks.
 On many occasions I asked her for forgiveness.
 She got to see a man admit they were wrong.
 My promise to any dad reading this is that the walks are as much for you as they are for your daughter.

 About the Author